What is an Ops Link?

 The box contains an Ops Link and a power adapter.

-Please connect the power adapter to the Ops Link and plug it in, and use an Ethernet cable to plug it into your network.
+Please use an Ethernet cable to plug it into your network and connect the power adapter and plug it in.
 It should automatically turn on showing a white light above the On/Off button, but if not press the button to switch it on.

 It will receive an IP address automatically from your network via DHCP and establish an encrypted connection with the Ops system.
 Shortly afterwards it will appear in your Ops account for use with cameras.